tensorcog/timbaOS/AI_CHAT_SETUP.md

 In Claude Desktop, you should see a small indicator that the MCP server is connected.
 You can now ask Claude things like:

-- "Show me the most recent orders from the Pine ERP"
+- "Show me the most recent orders from the TimbaOS"
 - "What products do we have in stock?"
 - "Create a quote for customer X with these items..."
 - "What are our top selling products this month?"